 In addition, you want to share your business’ mission statement.
 Because you will go into more details about the offerings and other aspects of your business, it’s best to keep your company description simple and provide only a high-level overview.

 This is the place to talk about the types of photography services and products you offer, and ones you plan on expanding into in the near future.

-As a profitable business, photography relies on the client's clear understanding of your "menu" of skills and services.
+A competent photography business relies on the client’s clear understanding of your “menu” of skills and services.

 Lastly, detail the types of services you offer and the types of products you want to focus on that bring you the most income.